syandelbart/portfolio/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is my up-to-date portfolio deployed with next.
+On the web it is accessible from the link [https://www.syandelbart.com/](https://www.syandelbart.com/)